doom-neovim/doom-nvim/README.md

 - A modular organizational structure for separating concerns in your config.
 - Extensible and customizable, everything can be easily modified.
 - Curated and sane defaults for many plugins.
+- Automatized, you don't have to care about manually managing plugins, installing language servers or even TreeSitter syntax parsers, Doom Nvim will handle all these things for you.
 - A declarative and powerful [plugins management system](https://github.com/wbthomason/packer.nvim) (powered by `packer.nvim`).
 - Opt-in LSP integration for many languages by using the new